SaitoWu/saitowu.github.com/_posts/2011-08-31-JRuby-Maven3.md

 layout: post
 title: JRuby with Maven3
 category: note
-excerpt: Port ur java programs to jruby with maven3
+excerpt: Port your java programs to jruby with maven3
 ---

 ### 预备条件: